Persistence 101: Looking at the Scheduled Tasks

 Programmatically register a scheduled task using COM (IComHandlerAction)

 Scheduled tasks that use a Custom Handler (technically known as COM Handler) are particular interesting because they allow attackers to hide the full path of their payload.
 As a result, the configuration of the scheduled task does not point directly to the path of the configured payload (as it happens when a scheduled task is set with IExecAction).
 The Action of such a task only points to a CLSID (GUID) that is configured to point to the COM server that will run by the task scheduler.
-However, there is some required legwork to configure the COM server, which is documented in [9].
+However, there is some additional required legwork to configure the COM server, documented in [9].

 When the Task Scheduler triggers a task that has a Custom Handler, the COM server (in this case the attacker’s payload), is loaded in the address space of a COM surrogate process DllHost.exe.
 A description of the DLLSurrogate can be found in [10].
 This increases the overhead for threat hunters and incident responders and the reason is that it overall increases the sources of information they need to investigate to correlate data and identify the malicious payload.
 Hiding the path of the payload from the scheduled task configuration also evades any detection rules that are based on the file path and as a result thwarts threat hunting activities.